AnthonyFlowers/Basic-Image-Recognition/README.md

 ## Motivation

-I chose to do this project to get my foot in the door for machine learning and neural networks in general.
+I chose to do this project to get my foot in the door with machine learning and neural networks in general.
+I focused on understanding the basic fundamentals of machine learning through neural networks.

 ## Installation

+For this project I used a virtual environment that uses Python 3.5.2 and then install each dependency.

 [Ubuntu Install](https://www.tensorflow.org/install/install_linux)
 [Mac OS X Install](https://www.tensorflow.org/install/install_mac)